zephyrproject-rtos/trusted-firmware-m/readme.md

 * A Secure FW with support for PSA Level 1 isolation on ARMv8M.
 * The Interfaces exposed by the Secure FW to NS side.
 * A blocking secure fw model with NS application example.
-* Example secure service (or secure function) running within this SPE.
+* Secure services running within this SPE.
-	* Only secure storage service is supported in this release.
+	* Secure Storage Service
+	* Attestation
+	* Crypto Service
+	* TF-M Audit Log
+	* Platform Service
+	* Secure Storage Service
+* Support for ARMv8-M mainline and baseline

 * Testcases running baremetal and with RTX to test the functionality.
 * Basic support for higher level isolation but it is `in progress with limited testing`.